datacamp/authoring/docs/courses/spreadsheets/workbooks.md

 ## Golden copy

 In the scaffold **workbook source**, you'll see a few sheets.
 The first sheet is called _Golden Copy_.
 This is the data you'll be using throughout the exercise of that workbook.
-The golden copy is the only sheet in your workbook source that will be copied fully to each student's workbook for that exercise.
+The golden copy will be copied fully to each student's workbook copy for that exercise.
 This means that you can put your styling, number formatting, and so on in this sheet and it will appear exactly as that in a sheet called 'Sheet 1' for each student that starts the exercise.

-The other sheets in the workbook source all start with 'Exercise ...'.
-We call these sheets the exercise sheets.
+Sheets in the workbook source that start with 'Exercise ...' are called the exercise sheets.
 Later in the sections about exercises, we'll talk about which data is preserved from your exercise sheets.
-You'll see that the Golden Copy sheet is the only sheet that retains all data, including styling and such.
+You'll see that the Golden Copy sheet, in contrast to exercise sheets, retains all data, including styling and such.
+The reason we use this technique is because it enabled us to implement a better user experience in transitioning between exercises in the same workbook, using the same Golden Copy.

-> #### info::Note
->
-> Currently you're limited to using one sheet through the exercises of spreadsheet courses.
-> There are plans to expand this to one 'editable' sheet and N sheets where you can put source data.
+Other than the Golden Copy and exercise sheets, you can add read-only sheets to your workbook source.
+These can contain source data, that can be used throughout the exercises of a workbook.

 ## Editing a workbook